GP Representation – The role of the LMC

 Wessex LMCs Ltd is the body that works on behalf of each committee and holds Directors and Officers Liability Insurance to undertake that role.

 The LMC Office

-The CEO is responsible and accountable for the staff employed by Wessex LMCs and currently this includes:
+The Joint CEO's are responsible and accountable for the staff employed by Wessex LMCs and currently this includes:

 - A Business Manager

 The LMC Office works with other LMCs and also links with the GPC directly as well as through their representatives.